Master’s Entry Program in Nursing goals and outcomes

-The four, primary expected aggregate student outcomes for the Master of Science in Nursing Degree Program are shown below.
-Click on a goal to learn more.
+The five, primary expected aggregate student outcomes for the Master of Science in Nursing Degree Program are shown below.
+Click on an outcome to learn more.

 Note, the inaugural class of master’s-degree entry students graduates in December 2017.
 Outcomes will be added as available.